sherriyapaw1/SDEV140-FinalProject/README.md

 ## Managing Data
 - **Loading Transactions**: Automatically loads your previously saved transactions when you start the app.
 - **Saving Transactions**: Automatically saves your transactions to a file each time you add a new one.
+- **Create new Transactions**: Delete the transactions.txt file for your data to be reset.

 ## Additional Tips
 - **Error Handling**: If you enter invalid data (like text instead of numbers), the app will prompt you to enter a valid number.